mailerdemon/mailerdemon.github.io/_posts/2019-09-25-bastion-writeup.md

 The L4mpje hash takes seconds to crack with `hashcat`.

 {% highlight plaintext %}
-root@kali:~/HTB/Bastion# hashcat -m 1000 -a 0 hashes.txt /usr/share/wordlists/rockyou.txt --force
+root@kali:~# hashcat -m 1000 -a 0 hashes.txt /usr/share/wordlists/rockyou.txt --force
 {% endhighlight %}

 The password for use L4mpje is __bureaulampje__.
 The Administrator and Guest account hashes are marked as `*disabled*`, so this is the best we'll get.